eiji03aero/memoria/TASKS.md

     - should be at least built file with dynamically linked

 ## Done
+- [x] impl signup and login
+- [x] refactor existing mobile codebase
+- [x] document the mobile architecture
+    - update drawio
+- [x] demolish aws env
+    - [x] try document the current environment
+    - [x] demolish the env
+        - application load balancer (memoria-alb)
+        - target group
+        - ecs
+        - rds
+        - ecr
+        - vpc
+        - event bridge
+        - ec2
+- [x] start implementing app
+    - [x] do a selection first
+        - what are the options?
+        - which one should i choose?
+    - [x] consider directory architecture
+        - go with the onion-ish layered architecture
+    - [x] research riverpod
+    - [x] reserach go_router
+    - [x] research custom hook
+- [x] try out figma ai
+    - with personal plan
+    - probably it is better than uizard
+    - the feature is not public yet
 - [x] try wegic for ui design
 - [x] try galileo for ui design
 - [x] try uizard for ui design